JamieM-Hub/JM-Idle-Game/documentation/README.md

 5. On a scale of 1-10, how would you rate *Elements*?
 6. Any additional comments?

 Most respondents gave generally positive feedback but did not go into much detail.
-Therefore I've only included one set of answers from an individual who provided useful suggestions.
-For legal reasons, I will call him Josh.
+Therefore I've only included one set of answers from a User who provided useful suggestions.
+For legal reasons, his real name has not been used.

 ### Josh's experience
 #### *What contributed to a positive experience?*